 - 1. The Clinical Assessment is the first step toward establishing Medical Necessity and the start of services. - 2.
-The Assessment supports staff in developing a Clinical Formulation that informs the diagnostic process. - 3.
-The Diagnosis records the areas of need and supports Medical Necessity. - 4.
+The Assessment supports staff in developing a Clinical Formulation that informs the diagnostic process. - 4.
 The Client Plan creates a framework for the services we provide.
 Together with clients we develop goals and planned interventions that support the clients in their recovery. - 5.
 Each Service provided links back to an issue identified on a Client Plan through the Assessment.